Have you ever started talking with someone about whether or not to eat grains and inadvertently started a controversy?

 - may begin to break down gluten proteins

-- increases vitamin A & C
+- increasing vitamin A & C

-- decreases carbs and overall calories
+- decreasing carbs and overall calories

 - may increase beneficial enzyme activity

-- helping lower insulin response and ensure that blood glucose levels are stable.
+- they help lower insulin response and ensure that blood glucose levels are stable.
 The lower the number on the glydemic index (the measure of how high and how quickly blood sugar spikes after eating a food), the less it affects blood sugar and insulin levels.
 Sourdough bread rates a 68 as opposed to 100 by other breads.

 Shared With: The Healthy Home Economist, The Modest Mom Blog, Time-Warp Wife, Growing Home, Real Food Forager, Cooking Traditional Foods, Tessa The Domestic Diva, Women Living Well, Kelly the Kitchen Kop, Deep Roots at Home, Sweet Kisses & Dirty Dishes, GNOWFGLINS, Our Simple Country Life, Real Food Whole Health, Jill’s Home Remedies, Real Food Freaks, Food Renegade, Simple Living Mama, Domestically Divine Tuesdays,